 Why Choose Munley Law as Your Easton Motorcycle Accident Lawyer?

-Munley Law and our attorneys have been handling motorcycle accident cases for more than 65 years.
+Munley Law and our attorneys have extensive experience in handling motorcycle accident cases.
 We have won multi-million dollar settlements amounting to over $1 billion to date, an achievement that has secured three of our lawyers’ membership in the Million Dollar Advocates Forum.

 All of our partners have been listed in the National Trial Lawyers Association’s Top 100 Trial Lawyers in Pennsylvania list, and J. Christopher Munley is named to the Top 25 Motor Vehicle Trial Lawyers list as well.
 Eight of our attorneys are named Super Lawyers, including Marion Munley, who has been named to the Top 10 Super Lawyers in Pennsylvania, Top 100 Super Lawyers in Pennsylvania, and Top 50 Women Pennsylvania Super Lawyers directories.